 Still a familiar router with universal setting restoration

 If you’ve used an Asus router before, you’ll feel right at home with the GT-AX1100.
-To get it up and going, connect a computer to one of its LAN port, fire up a browser and go to router.asus.com (or the router’s default IP which is 192.168.50.1), and the rest is self-explanatory.
+To get it up and going, connect a computer to one of its LAN ports, fire up a browser and go to router.asus.com (or the router’s default IP, which is 192.168.50.1) and the rest is self-explanatory.
 Generally, you can treat it like any router with a web interface.

 By the way, in my testing, the GT-AX11000 could accept a setting file from any Asus router.
 So if you’re upgrading, just backup your old router and upload the settings to it — your network setup will remain the same.
 This universal restoration saves you a lot of time, especially if you have an AiMesh system.
 In this case, you won’t need to re-setup your nodes when you use the GT-AX11000 as the new router unit.

 The Asus GT-AX11000’s web user interface features the ROG theme like the case of the GT-AC5300.
 The UI is responsive — most responsive among Asus routers I’ve worked with — and organized, making setting it up and managing its features a pleasure.
 The router is not hard to use, but you need to know the basics of setting up a home network before getting the most out of it.

 And this router has so much to offer.
 There are all the settings you can ask for, including but not limited to an interactive network map, convenient IP reservation, port forwarding, Dynamic DNS, IPv6, Guest networks (one for each band), Traffic Analyzer, so on and so forth.
 And for the Wi-Fi networks, there is a lot of customization, including using Smart Connect, where you choose to use all of the bands as a single Wi-Fi network.

 On top of that, the GT-AX11000 has a lot of valuable features for any home user.
 And I’m not talking about the support for gaming yet.
 The following are those you sure will appreciate.